astronomer/astro-docs/enterprise/v0.25/10_certified-image/single-node-install.md

 - postgresql
 - systemd

-If you're Debian-based, you can install these by running:
+If you're running on a Debian-based OS, you can install these with the following command:

 ```
 sudo apt-get install sudo python3 python3-dev python3-venv python3-psycopg2 gcc postgresql systemd